DesertDuck11-CC/SaveManager/README.md

 - Load data
 - Auto-save
 - Multiple debug functions
-- Ability to have a set console
+- Ability to have an on-screen console

 Example: